 If our shows are to succeed we need the support of all our members and the local community, both as exhibitors and visitors.
 Don’t be reluctant to have a go.
 One entry or more from every member or visitor would guarantee a super show.
 There are classes to suit all.
 If in doubt seek advice.
 There are lots of friendly, enthusiastic, experienced people around, delighted and willing to assist.

 Here are a few tips for plant, flower and vegetable exhibitors.

 Importance of the Schedule

-Show Schedules are available a week or two before show date.
-The scheuld will also be available to download on the website.
+Show Schedules are available a week or two before the show date.
+Non members can download a copy of the schedule from the website here.
 It contains everything you need to know.
 Read it thoroughly.
 It is a guide both for exhibitors and judges.
 It states clearly what is required for each class.
 Never hesitate to seek guidance at the earliest opportunity if interpretation is needed.
 The schedule will be your constant guide, from selecting what to exhibit to the final staging.
 If you would rather receive a hard copy of the schedule email email@example.com and we will arrange to send you one by post.

 Find a mentor

 An absolute beginner should ideally find a mentor to guide their first steps, starting with which classes to enter.
 If the schedule includes classes for novices, choose them.

 Go for aspects of gardening with which you are most familiar or enthusiastic. eg. If you are a “GYO” enthusiast, head for the fruit and vegetable classes.
 If home industry is more your thing head for the cookery or art and craft classes.